RMOnft/openDAW/packages/docs/docs-learn/intro.md

 The learning hub gathers tutorials and background material for openDAW.
 Start with **[DAW Basics 101](./daw-basics-101.md)** to learn core concepts like tracks, the mixer, and automation.
 Lessons build on each other, so work through them in order or jump to topics using the sidebar.
+Upcoming lessons are outlined in the [project roadmap](../../../ROADMAP.md).

 Interested in contributing lessons?
 Check the
 [Writing Guide](../docs-dev/style/writing-guide.md) for style tips.